Saturday Night Live season 23

 The twenty-third season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between September 27, 1997, and May 9, 1998.

 This season saw the deaths of two former cast members.
-Six weeks after hosting the October 25 episode and influenced by his idol, John Belushi, Chris Farley died of a speedball overdose at the age of 33.
+Six weeks after hosting the October 25 episode, Chris Farley died of a speedball overdose at the age of 33.
 Two weeks after the season finale, long-time performer Phil Hartman was murdered by his wife who then committed suicide.
-Following their deaths, NBC aired two SNL specials as tributes to Farley and Hartman in dedication to their legacies.
+Following their deaths, NBC aired two SNL specials as tributes to Farley and Hartman in dedication to their respective legacies.

 Cast

-Before the season, Mark McKinney left the show after three seasons.
+Before the season, Mark McKinney left the show after 2½ seasons.
 Colin Quinn was promoted to repertory status.
 This season is one of the few to not include any featured players or new cast members.

-During the season, a controversy arose in which Weekend Update anchor Norm Macdonald was removed from the Update segment.
+During the season, a controversy arose in which Don Ohlmeyer (NBC West Coast president) made the decision to remove Norm Macdonald from his position as Weekend Update anchor.
+Ohlmeyer claimed the decision was made because of ratings going down during the segment, though MacDonald and others believed the decision was a result of jokes in the segment about O.J.
+Simpson, a friend of Ohlmeyer.
 Macdonald's final episode as Update anchor was on December 13, 1997.
 Quinn was then promoted to the job and anchored the segment in the next live episode, which aired January 10, 1998.
-Macdonald performed in sketches, but was angry about the change-up and ultimately quit the show; his final appearance was on March 14, 1998.
+Macdonald performed in sketches, but was angry about the change-up and ultimately quit the show; his final appearance was on March 14, 1998, after five seasons on the show since 1993.

-This was also the final season for Jim Breuer as he left the show at season's end to move on to other acting opportunities.
+This was also the final season for Jim Breuer as he left the show at season's end after three seasons to move on to other acting opportunities.